mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 Flexi-disc was a type of vinyl disc record that was much thinner and more flexible than normal vinyl discs.
 Their flexibility meant that flexi-discs could be bound inside of magazines and booklets yet still be played on normal record players.
 Flexi-discs filled this niche from around 1960 to 1990 until the CD exploded in popularity and became the preferred format for including recorded audio in print media.
 Interestingly, flexi-discs have seen a resurgence in popularity beginning in 2010.

 Lathe-cut records are discs in which the groove is cut by rotating the disc underneath a needle, instead of pressing the groove into hot vinyl with a metal stamper.
-Lathes have been used since at least the 1920s to cut the single 'master' record (typically onto a lacquer-coated aluminum disc) from which a negative-image metal stamper is created in order to mass-produce pressed records.
+Lathes have been used since at least the 1920s to cut the single "master" record (typically onto a lacquer-coated aluminum disc) from which a negative-image metal stamper is created in order to mass-produce pressed records.
 But in the past decade, lathes have been used to cut polycarbonate discs for small record runs (e.g. less than 200 records).
-This has become a popular technique among independent record labels and artists that embrace the 'do it yourself' mantra.
+This has become a popular technique among independent record labels and artists that embrace the "do it yourself" mantra.

 Finally, the MiniDisc and Super Audio CD (SACD) formats were designed to improve upon cassettes and CDs, but they weren't accepted by the mainstream market.
 Introduced in 1992, MiniDiscs were impressively small at about 3 x 3 inches, could be made and edited quickly, and had superior anti-skip technology compared to CDs.
 Introduced in 1999, SACD allowed surround sound and higher audio quality compared to CDs.
 Although these technical advantages weren't enough to allow MiniDiscs or SACDs to achieve major commercial success, neither format is completely dead.
 SACDs continue to be released, and MiniDisc has experienced a small revival.